cprkv/wgpu_mem_leak/readme.md

 # wgpu memory leak

-This is minimal (could be smaller I guess) reproducing example for memory leaking bug in wgpu ([issue](https://github.com/gfx-rs/wgpu/issues/6143)).
+This is minimal (could be smaller I guess) reproducing example for memory leaking (RAM) bug in wgpu ([issue](https://github.com/gfx-rs/wgpu/issues/6143)).
+This only happens on Vulkan backend.
+But in wgpu-native I having same issue for DX12 too.

 ## Environment